 If you do have a form of dementia, the doctor should communicate this clearly to you.
 They should also, ideally, talk to your family or whoever is closest to you, so that they understand your circumstances and what the next steps might be.

 How dementia care can help

 A diagnosis of dementia can feel devastating, and caring for somebody with dementia can be challenging, but it is important to use this time to make plans and work out how you want things to be.

-There is no cure, although research is ongoing, so identifying the kind of care you want, which is tailored to your precise needs and abilities, can make a big difference to your day-to-day life.
+There is no cure, although research is ongoing, so identifying the kind of private care you want, which is tailored to your precise needs and abilities, can make a big difference to your day-to-day life.

 At-home care that is designed to meet your needs can be adapted as a disease progresses.
-Things will change as time goes on, and care should change along with that to suit your skills and symptoms.
+Things will change as time goes on, and private care should change along with that to suit your skills and symptoms.

 Facilitate social interactions with those you care about

 Encourage you to get involved in activities and help you along

 Help with day-to-day needs like getting washed and dressed and making sure you eat regularly if you have issues with that